Last updated July 16, 2026

 What about poker and daily fantasy sports?

-Peer-to-peer online poker will be available, as it is in Ontario, but with a big caveat: at least for now, play will be ring-fenced within Alberta, meaning Albertans can only compete against other Albertans.
+Operators can offer peer-to-peer online poker, as they can in Ontario.
+But, like Ontario, there’s a big caveat: Play is ring-fenced within Alberta, meaning Albertans can only compete against other Albertans.
 In the U.S., for example, a multi-state agreement allows operators to pool players across several states, facilitating a more competitive and potentially lucrative product.
 That is not currently available in Canada.

 Daily fantasy sports (DFS) is allowed in principle, but the ring-fencing, licensing, and taxation requirements of Alberta’s market mean it’s unlikely to take off anytime soon.
-In Ontario, pay-to-play DFS essentially died when the regulated market opened for the same reasons.
+Case in point: DraftKings confirmed that it shut down its pre-existing DFS operations in Alberta once the regulated sports betting market opened, as it did in Ontario.

 The situation for both products could change in the future.
 For P2P games like poker and DFS, Alberta and Ontario can choose to pool their players together if both provinces want to, and AiGC CEO Dan Keene confirmed at SBC Summit Canada that is the plan actively being worked on.